AwesomeAlexey/AwesomeAlexey.github.io/index.md

 ___
 # <a id="jobs" href="#jobs">👨🏻‍💻 Work experience</a>

+* ### Python/C++ Developer

+    *Yandex Practicum*

+    Developing tests for the courses, managing CI in GitHub, developing special utilities.

+* ### Developer of the robot's concept

+    *PALFINGER AG*

+    Developing a concept of the snake-like robot works as an articulated sling.
+Developing the bending mechanisms, overall system architecture and computer vision.

+* ### Embedded systems developer

+    *Freelance*

+    Developing a firmware for such devices as radio transceivers, special equipment, control systems etc.

 * ### Tutor of C++ & Python programming languages

     *Freelance*

     Teaching the students (high-school students, university students and graduates) a programming languages from zero to hero, project assistance and support.

-* ### Embedded systems developer

-    *Freelance*

-    Developing a firmware for such devices as radio transceivers, special equipment, control systems etc.

 * ### Team-Lead in FabLab